Estimate Time7 min

 Pay down high-interest credit card debt.
 Do you have balances on your credit cards?
 That answer could help determine what to do with $5,000.
 Interest accrues on cards each day they're left unpaid, so making a big payment right away could pay off.
 If you have debt across several credit cards, consider putting more money toward the one with the highest rate first.

-2. Build your emergency fund
+2. Build your emergency savings

 After your $1,000 cash buffer, Fidelity suggests working toward saving 3 to 6 months of your essential expenses (think: major bills and necessities) to help cover you if, for example, you lose your job or have a hospital stay.
 "If you're single with no dependents and a stable job, 3 months of savings may be enough," says Padamsee.
 "But it's smart to have 6 or even 9 months of savings when you have a family or you're the sole earner in your household."

-It may be convenient to store your emergency fund in your regular bank account.
+It may be convenient to store your emergency savings in your regular bank account.
 But it is generally a better idea to keep it separate.
 That way, you avoid dipping into emergency savings for other expenses and goals.
-Since you may also want to consider cash equivalents for savings goals less than 3 years away, these options can work well for emergency fund savings and short-term savings goals:
+Since you may also want to consider cash equivalents for savings goals less than 3 years away, these options can work well for emergency savings and short-term savings goals:

 High-yield savings account.
 Ordinary bank savings accounts usually provide a low return on your money, think: well under 1% annual percentage yield (APY), aka under 1% of your balance in interest per year.1 You could earn more interest on your money with a high-yield savings account, which tends to offer rates several times higher than a bank savings account APY.2